Skip to content

 Key Requirements:

-1. Two virtual networks (vNets) – one in each paired region
+1. Two virtual networks (vNets) – one in each paired region.
+Just one for a single-region geography.

-2. Two subnets – one in each virtual network
+2. Two subnets – one in each virtual network.
+Again, just one for a single-region geography.

-3. A managed Power Platform Environment that matches the geography of the paired regions
+3. A managed Power Platform Environment that matches the geography of the region/paired regions.

 • If your resources (such as a key vault or database) are in a region that does not support Power Platform virtual network integration, choose the nearest.
-For example, if your resource is in Sweden, put your primary subnet in northeurope and secondary in westeurope and your Power Platform environment and enterprise policy in Europe.
-If the resource is in centralus, put the networks in eastus and westus and the environment/policy in United States.
+For example, if the resource is in centralus, put the networks in eastus and westus and the environment/policy in the United States.

 • If you have an existing virtual network in one of the regions that already contains some of your Azure resources, you can add your primary subnet there instead of creating a new virtual network.

 The subnets need to be dedicated to the Power Platform, but the rest of the virtual networks do not.
-As your architecture permits, feel free to add either subnet to an existing virtual net with space that meets the requirements.
+This means that no other resources can be deployed to the subnet.
+Multiple environments can share a pair of subnets and a policy, but each enterprise policy should be assigned to a different set of subnets.
+As your architecture permits, feel free to add either subnet to an existing virtual net with space that meets the requirements, but be advised that isolating your resources from others they do not need access to is good design.

 Subnet Sizing and Configuration